MadMaxMcKinney/comic-organizer-cli/README.md

 ## Features

 - **🤖 Automatic Organization**: Analyzes filenames to detect publishers, series, and issue numbers.
 Uses pattern matching and optional Google Books API lookup.
-- **📋 Manual Organization**: Use a JSON configuration file with regex patterns to define your own folder structure.
+- **📋 Manual Organization**: Use a JSON configuration file with regex patterns to define your own folder and sub-folder structure.
 - **📦 Flatten Hierarchy**: Move all comics from subdirectories to the root folder.
-- **⚙️ Post-Processing**: Rename files based on metadata after organization, or run post-processing operations on any directory.
+- **⚙️ Post-Processing**: Run useful operations on a directory, like renaming files based on metadata or combining duplicate/similar folders.
-- **🔍 Preview Mode**: See exactly what will happen before any files are moved.
+- **🔍 Operate Safely**: See exactly what will happen before any files are moved or changed.
-- **🎨 Beautiful CLI**: Color-coded output with progress indicators.
+- **🎨 Beautiful CLI**: Color-coded output with progress indicators and interactive inputs.

 ## Installation